 Born in Nigeria in 1957, Ene Oloja is the first of eleven children born to Chief & Mrs. Oloja.
-She pursued her academic education with vigor and enthusiasm, always coming out top of her class from elementary to High School, earning the support and love of her teachers, and the respect and admiration of her peers.
+She pursued her academic education with vigour and enthusiasm, always coming out top of her class from elementary to High School, earning the support and love of her teachers, and the respect and admiration of her peers.
 She played High School sports and was involved in the Dramatic and Debating clubs, competing and winning against opponents statewide.

 In 1974, Ene gained admission into the prestigious University of Ibadan, the first University in the country, an offshoot of Oxford in London, to read Theatre Arts, against her family’s wishes.